IrisDB/Python-User-Interface/README.md

 ### Application scope
 #### Generality of App usability
-*State here if the App was developed for a specific species, taxon or taxonomic group, or to answer a specific question.
-How might it influence the scope and utility of the App.
-This information will help the user to understand why the App might be producing no or odd results.*

-*Examples:*

-This App was developed using data of birds.

-This App was developed using data of red deer.

 This App was developed for any taxonomic group.

-This App was developed to identify kill sites, but can probably be used to identify any kind of location clusters like nests, dens or drinking holes.

 #### Required data properties
 *State here the required and/or optimal data properties for this App to perform properly.*